microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/postmessage.rst

 Sending messages to the Office Online iframe
 --------------------------------------------

-To send messages to the Office Online iframe, you must set the :ref:`PostMessageOrigin` property in your WOPI :ref:`CheckFileInfo` response to the URL of your host page.
+To send messages to the Office Online iframe, you must set the :term:`PostMessageOrigin` property in your WOPI :ref:`CheckFileInfo` response to the URL of your host page.
 If you do not do this, Office Online will ignore any messages you send to its iframe.